Fiscal sponsorship

 The Conseil reserves the right to withdraw its support if:

-• after five years of fiscal sponsorship support, the organization has not applied at least once to be registered as a charitable organization with the Canada Revenue Agency
+• after five years of fiscal sponsorship support, the organization has not made at least one application for charitable status with the Canada Revenue Agency

-• the organization has an affiliated foundation that supports it by soliciting donations as part of its ongoing fundraising activities
+• the organization has a related foundation to support it by soliciting donations for its ongoing activities

-• the representative arts organization does not adequately carry out its fundraising activities based on the criteria set out in its grant contract and the management agreement with the Conseil (in accordance with Canada Revenue Agency rules)
+• the delegated organization does not adequately carry out fundraising activities in accordance with the criteria set out in the grant contract and management agreement with the Conseil (which comply with CRA rules)

 Does the Conseil provide any support to funded organizations?